 6. Post niche reports and statistics

 Do you have a niche report or a list of statistics on your blog?
 Great!
 It's time to share your research with your fans.
-Check out how Accenture did it:
+The CEO of Databox frequently does this.

 7. Include a call-to-action in the caption